August 6, 2023

 Additionally, there can be consequential differences in usability.
 When reviewing solutions, it is necessary to understand important things like if there are device or technology requirements, and if will the user be asked to perform certain movements as they will lower completion rates.

-• Customer and organization fraud protection: By ensuring the genuine presence of customers during onboarding and authentication stages, you minimize the pathways criminals have to defraud your services – ultimately resulting in lower fraud costs and safer, more secure customer accounts.
+- Customer and organization fraud protection: By ensuring the genuine presence of customers during the onboarding and authentication stages, you minimize the pathways criminals have to defraud your services – ultimately resulting in lower fraud costs and safer, more secure customer accounts.

 Biometric Authentication and Verification Technology in Banking: Summary